Multilingual Emergency Preparedness

 ECHO's communication tools also function as an emergency infrastructure available to public health and safety agencies during a crisis.
 In the event of an emergency, such as a flood or a disease outbreak, ECHO has a proven system in place to deliver critical messages in the most urgently needed languages rapidly and effectively through television, radio, print, web and partner relays.

-Backed by the dedication of our community volunteers, the generosity of our public health, safety, sponsorship and media partners, and with the support of friends like you, ECHO works to ensure that everyone is fully informed and empowered with the tools that they need to be healthy, be safe and be ready.
+Backed by the dedication of our community volunteers, the generosity of our public health, safety, sponsorship and media partners, ECHO works to ensure that everyone is fully informed and empowered with the tools that they need to be healthy, be safe and be ready.